WebDev-Group-4-25/.github/profile/README.md

 *A simple web-based Student Enrollment System for a small college, built with PHP and MySQL.
 This system allows an admin to manage students and courses with fun, meme-themed content inspired by the International State College of the Philippines (ISCP).*

 - **Description:**
-  iscp_enrollment is more than just an enrollment system — it's a lighthearted project inspired by ISCP memes and student culture.
+  ISCP Enrollment is more than just an enrollment system — it's a lighthearted project inspired by ISCP memes and student culture.
 Admins can manage student records, handle course enrollments, and enjoy a few laughs along the way!
 - **Core Technology:** PHP, MySQL

 ---